How to sell cookies online and make your passion into a real business

 Social media marketing

 Start by leveraging visually-driven platforms like Instagram, TikTok, and Pinterest.
-Cookies are incredibly photogenic, so make sure you invest in high-quality photos and videos that highlight their texture, flavor, and packaging:
+Cookies can be incredibly photogenic, so make sure you invest in high-quality photos and videos that highlight their texture, flavor, and packaging:

 Build a cookie-centric email list